viejopeter/TCPChat-CSharp/README.md

         Press F5 or click on Start to run the application

-## How to Use
-    To Host a Server

-    Enter a port number in My Port

-    Click Host

-    Share your IP and port with others to let them join

 ## To Join a Server

     Enter your local port in My Port